-- 1. Registration fee paid directly by department to ACR; does not count towards \$2,000 limit. - 2.
-You don't have to use all \$2,000; you can choose to be reimbursed for only certain expenses, such as lodging or airfare. - 3.
-Multiple lodging venues are available; visit the AIRP website for more information on housing; most Residents are able to save money through Air BnB's. - 4.
-Any remaining funds can be used towards textbook purchases or physics course registration.
+1. Registration fee paid directly by department to ACR; does not count towards \$2,000 limit.

+2. You don't have to use all \$2,000; you can choose to be reimbursed for only certain expenses, such as lodging or airfare.

+3. Multiple lodging venues are available; visit the AIRP website for more information on housing; most Residents are able to save money through Air BnBs.

-TIPS:
+4. Any remaining funds can be used towards textbook purchases or Huda physics course registration.

+TIPS FROM JESSICA:

-- 1. Please don't assume something is reimbursable.
-If you're not sure contact the Education Division; if you pay for something that is not reimbursable there's nothing we can do to cover that expense. - 2.
-The departure/return city must be San Antonio; if you need to make special travel arrangements please contact your PC BEFORE making any airfare confirmations. - 3.
-Any exceptions to the above guidelines must be approved by Lowell Glassburn, Dept of Radiology Administrator.
+1. Please don't assume something is covered.
+If you're not sure contact the Education Division; if you pay for something that is not reimbursable there's nothing we can do to cover that expense.

+2. The departure/return city must be San Antonio; if you need to make special travel arrangements please contact your PC BEFORE making any airfare confirmations.

+3. Any exceptions to the above guidelines must be approved by Lowell Glassburn.
 Dr. Otto has the final approval for all travel in the Department of Radiology.
-Dr. Otto's approval/denial is final. - 4.
-If you are requesting department funding for a trip you are not presenting at, a justification memo must be submitted in writing to your Program Coordinator.
-Lowell will review the request for final decision on denial/approval. - 5.
-No travel pre-approval = no reimbursement.
-This is per institutional rules, not just department rules. - 6.
-Receipts for reimbursement MUST be submitted to your PC, the week you return on your trip to help expedite reimbursement.
+Dr. Otto's approval/denial is final.

+4. If you want to request funding for a trip that you are not presenting at you must submit justification in writing to your Program Coordinator.
+Lowell will review the request for final approval.

+5. No travel pre-approval = no reimbursement.
+This is per institutional rules, not just department rules.

+6. Submit your receipts as soon as possible to your PC to help expedite reimbursement.
 Receipts for food must be itemized.